 People can check the status of both their first and second payments by using the Get My Payment tool, on IRS.gov.

-The IRS will use the data already in its systems to send the new payments.
+The IRS will use the data already in its systems to send the third stimulus payments.
 Taxpayers with direct deposit information on file will receive the payment that way.
-For those without current direct deposit information on file, they will receive the payment as a check or debit card in the mail.
-For those eligible but who don’t receive the payment for any reason, it can be claimed by filing a 2020 tax return in 2021.
+Those without current direct deposit information on file will receive the payment as a check or debit card in the mail.

 You are now leaving the F&M Trust website.
 Links to third-party sites are provided for your convenience.
 Such sites are not within our control and may not follow the same privacy, security or accessibility standards as ours.
 F&M Trust neither endorses nor guarantees offerings of the third-party providers, nor is F&M Trust responsible for the security, content or availability of third-party sites, their partners or advertisers.